-Your network (who you know) can attract clients that would not have come to you otherwise.
+Your network (who you know and connect with on a regular basis) can attract clients that would not have come to you otherwise.
 Networking is a deliberate effort to nurture these important and mutually beneficial relationships.

 Research shows that word of mouth recommendations influence the decision for 83% of the purchases we make.
 This is the case both online and offline.

-A sincere recommendation from a client on your Facebook page does more for you than anything you can say for yourself.
+A sincere recommendation from a client on your fitness Facebook page does more for you than anything you can say for yourself.
 These recommendations have to be genuine.
+And, in general, more is better.

 Whenever a client mentions something specific that they like about you, ask them if they would consider adding that to your Facebook page.
-If you already have a few happy clients, consider putting in place a referral system to incentivize referrals.
+If you already have a few happy clients, you will want to consider putting in place a referral system to incentivize referrals.

 Start with the People You Already Know